panther-labs/panther_analysis_tool/README.md

 Pass a space-separated list of Analysis IDs (RuleID or PolicyID) or QueryIDs.
 Use the --no-confirm flag to bypass confirmation prompts.
 Rules and their associated saved queries will be matched and deleted.
 The default configuration targets a Snowflake datalake; for an Athena datalake, use the --athena-datalake flag.

 ## Configuration File
-Panther Analysis Tool will also read options from a configuration file called `.panther_settings.yml` located in the root of your working directory.
+Panther Analysis Tool will also read options from a configuration file `.panther_settings.yml` in the current working directory.
 An example configuration file is included in this repo, [example_panther_config.yml](example_panther_config.yml), that contains example syntax for supported options.

 Options in the configuration file take precedence over command-line options.
 For instance, if minimum_tests: 2 is set in the configuration file and --minimum-tests 1 is specified on the command line, the minimum number of tests will be 2.